ropensci-archive/roweb2/content/blog/2017-10-03-googlelanguager.md

 ## A tibble: 1 x 3
 #                 translatedText detectedSourceLanguage                    text
 #*                         <chr>                  <chr>                   <chr>
-#1 The cat is sitting on the mat                     da Katten sidder på måtten
+#1 The cat is sitting on the mat                     da Katten sidder pÃ¥ mÃ¥tten
 ```

-#### Natural Language Processing
+### Natural Language Processing

 The [Natural Language API](http://code.markedmondson.me/googleLanguageR/articles/nlp.html) reveals the structure and meaning of text, accessible via the [`gl_nlp`](http://code.markedmondson.me/googleLanguageR/reference/gl_nlp.html) function.

 It returns several analysis:

-* *Entity analysis* - finds named entities (currently proper names and common nouns) in the text along with entity types, salience, mentions for each entity, and other properties.
+- *Entity analysis* - finds named entities (currently proper names and common nouns) in the text along with entity types, salience, mentions for each entity, and other properties.
 If possible, will also return metadata about that entity such as a Wikipedia URL.
-* *Syntax* - analyzes the syntax of the text and provides sentence boundaries and tokenization along with part of speech tags, dependency trees, and other properties.
+- *Syntax* - analyzes the syntax of the text and provides sentence boundaries and tokenization along with part of speech tags, dependency trees, and other properties.
-* *Sentiment* - the overall sentiment of the text, represented by a magnitude [0, +inf] and score between -1.0 (negative sentiment) and 1.0 (positive sentiment)
+- *Sentiment* - the overall sentiment of the text, represented by a magnitude \[0, +inf\] and score between -1.0 (negative sentiment) and 1.0 (positive sentiment)

 These are all useful to get an understanding of the meaning of a sentence, and has potentially the greatest number of applications of the APIs featured.
 With entity analysis, auto categorisation of text is possible; the syntax returns let you pull out nouns and verbs for parsing into other actions; and the sentiment analysis allows you to get a feeling for emotion within text.